 Tom Haviv is a writer, artist and educator from New York.
 He has an MFA in poetry from Brooklyn College.
-His first book of poetry, A Flag of No Nation, is coming out this summer through The Operating System.
+His first book of poetry, A Flag of No Nation, is forthcoming this fall.
+HIs website is tomhaviv.com

 Haleh Khojasteh is a visual artist from Tehran.
 She is currently studying psychology at Hunter College in Manhattan.

 Madeleine Richter is a Berlin/New York based illustrator, psychologist and digital exorcist.

 Öykü Tekten is a poet, translator, and editor living between New York and Granada.
 She is one of the founding members of KAF Collective and is pursuing a PhD degree in English at the Graduate Center, CUNY.